 BC is more important for long range shooting than short range.
-The BC’s of Berger bullets are based on carefully controlled test firing.
-The BC’s established by this method are accurate to within +/- 1%, whereas BC’s predicted by computer programs can have as much as +/- 10% error.
+The BC’s of Berger bullets are based on carefully controlled test firing and are accurate to within +/- 1%*.
 All BC’s reported for Berger bullets are corrected to the ICAO Atmosphere.

 The best place to start is with the barrel or rifle maker.
 Sometimes this information is not available.
 One method of finding the twist rate of your barrel is by using a cleaning rod.

 If the distance is 12 inches, you have a 1:12” twist barrel.
 If the distance is 8 inches, you have a 1:8” twist barrel, and so on.
 For best results, repeat this process two or three times.
 If you find the measurement is 9.2 inches or 9.8 inches, you can shoot any bullets that are recommended for a 1:10” twist.
 You may or may not be able to shoot bullets that are recommended for a 1:9” twist.